 One of the greatest threats to the cheetah in the wild is human-wildlife conflict.
 Over 90 percent of cheetahs live outside protected management areas, meaning that they live alongside human communities.
-Most of these are commercial and communal farming communities raising cows, sheep, and goats.
+Most of these are commercial and communal farming communities are raising cows, sheep, and goats.

 CCF staff are engaged in community outreach efforts across Namibia.
 CCF responds to calls about problem predators and gives assistance in preventing livestock predation.
 At every outreach call, helpful educational materials are provided to farmers and technical improvements are suggested to help mitigate livestock losses.
 CCF staff are continually finding new ways to help rural communities gain solutions that are mutually beneficial to both wildlife and domestic animals.